-"Active ingredient" or "active herbal ingredient, or "drug substance" means herbal material or herbal preparation with required therapeutic activity.

-"Applicant" means a person who submits an application for registration of herbal medicinal product, an update or amendment to an existing registration to the Authority who may be a manufacturer or a person to whose order and specifications, the product is manufactured.
-After the product is registered the applicant shall be "marketing authorization holder or registrant".

-"Batch" or "lot" in relation to herbal medicinal product means a defined quantity of herbal medicinal product manufactured in a single manufacturing cycle and which has homogeneous properties.

-"Composition" means the ingredients of which the herbal medicinal product consists, proportions, degree of strength, quality and purity in which those ingredients are contained.

-"Container" means bottle, jar, box, packet, sachet or other receptacle which contain or is to contain herbal medicinal product, not being a capsule or other article in which the product is or is to be administered or consumed, and where any such receptacle is or is to be contained in another such receptacle, includes the former but does not include the latter receptacle.

-"Country of origin" means a country in which the herbal medicinal product has been manufactured.

-"Dosage form" means the form in which herbal medicinal product is presented, e.g tablet, capsule, elixir, powder etc.

-"Dossier" means file(s) containing detailed technical information of a particular herbal medicinal product.

-"Excipient" means any component of a finished dosage form other than active ingredient which has no therapeutic value.

-"Good Clinical Practice (GCP)" is an international ethical and scientific quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects

-"Good manufacturing practices (GMP)" means that part of quality assurance which ensures that herbal medicinal products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization.
-"Herbal material' means whole, fragmented or cut (including chopped) plant, part of plants (including leaves, roots, flowers, seeds, bark, fresh juices, gums etc) in an unprocessed state usually in dried form.
-For the purposes of this guidance document, herbal powders (herbal materials that are dried and ground to powders) are also included in this definition.
+- "Active pharmaceutical ingredient or active herbal ingredient or Active chemical ingredient" means herbal material or herbal preparation or herbal ingredient with required therapeutic activity. - "Applicant" means a person who submits an application for registration of herbal medicinal product, an update or amendment to an existing registration to the Authority who may be a manufacturer or a person to whose order and specifications, the product is manufactured.
+After the product is registered the applicant shall be "marketing authorization holder or registrant". - "Batch" or "lot" in relation to herbal medicinal product means a defined quantity of herbal medicinal product manufactured in a single manufacturing cycle and which has homogeneous properties. - "Composition" means the ingredients of which the herbal medicinal product consists, proportions, degree of strength, quality and purity in which those ingredients are contained. - "Container" means bottle, jar, box, packet, sachet or other receptacle which contain or is to contain herbal medicinal product, not being a capsule or other article in which the product is or is to be administered or consumed, and where any such receptacle is or is to be contained in another such receptacle, includes the former but does not include the latter receptacle. - "Country of origin" means a country in which the herbal medicinal product has been manufactured. - "Dosage form" means the form in which herbal medicinal product is presented, e.g tablet, capsule, elixir, powder etc. - "Dossier" means file(s) containing detailed technical information of a particular herbal medicinal product. - "Excipient" means any component of a finished dosage form other than active ingredient which has no therapeutic value. - "Finished herbal product" means medicinal products containing as active substances exclusively herbal drugs or herbal drug preparations.
+They may consist of herbal preparations made from one or more herbs - "Good Clinical Practice (GCP)" is an international ethical and scientific quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects - "Good manufacturing practices (GMP)" means that part of quality assurance which ensures that herbal medicinal products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization. - "Herbal materials' means whole, fragmented or cut (including chopped), plants, parts of plants (including leaves, roots, flowers, seeds, bark, fresh juices, gums etc), in an unprocessed state, usually in dried form.
+For the purposes of this guidance document, herbal powders (herbal materials that are dried and ground to powders) are also included in this definition

-"Herbal medicinal product" or "Finished herbal product" means any labeled preparation in pharmaceutical dosage form that contains active ingredients one or more substances of natural origin that are derived from plants.
+"Herbal medicinal product" means any labeled preparation in pharmaceutical dosage form that contains as active ingredients one or more substances of natural origin that are derived from plants.
 It includes products which are standardized in terms of constituents with known therapeutic activity and whose safety and efficacy are well established.